 What makes SWCA different

-What makes the SWCA different is the marriage of business, community and farmer interest behind a common goal - that of promoting strong agricultural policy.
-This kind of coalition is rare, and it makes an immediate and favorable impression on decision-makers who are seeking to do the will of their constituency.
+What makes the SWCA different is the collaboration of business, community and farmer interest behind a common goal of promoting strong agricultural policy.
+This kind of coalition is rare and it makes an immediate and favorable impression on decision-makers who are seeking to do the will of their constituency.